Open Data Hub logo

 • Increase the user’s available storage by expanding their persistent volume.

-• Work with the user to identify files that can be deleted from the /opt/app-root/src directory on their notebook server to free up their existing storage space.
+• Work with the user to identify files that can be deleted from the /opt/app-root/src directory on their workbench to free up their existing storage space.

 Note

-When you delete files using the JupyterLab file explorer, the files move to the hidden /opt/app-root/src/.local/share/Trash/files folder in the persistent storage for the notebook.
-To free up storage space for notebooks, you must permanently delete these files.
+When you delete files using the JupyterLab file explorer, the files move to the hidden /opt/app-root/src/.local/share/Trash/files folder in the persistent storage for the workbench.
+To free up storage space for workbenches, you must permanently delete these files.